jorishr/notes-on-backend/express/basic_setup.md

 ```javascript
 app.use(express.static(path.join(__dirname, 'public')));
 ```
-A common folderstructure is to use a "public" folder where the main html, css and image files live.
+A common folder structure is to use a "public" folder where the main html, css and image files live.

 #### Optional virtual path prefix
 You can add a path that does not actually exist in the file system to hide the real location of your files.